darioizzo/geodesyNets/README.md

 # GeodesyNets
 Code to train visualize and evaluate neural density fields using pytorch.

+The code was developed and use for the writing of the paper:

+Dario Izzo and Pablo Gomez, "Geodesy of irregular small bodies via neural density fields: geodesyNets". [arXiv:2105.13031](https://arxiv.org/pdf/2105.13031.pdf).
+(2021).

 ## Installation

 We recommend using a [conda](https://docs.conda.io/en/latest/) environment to run this code.
 Once you have conda, you can simply execute the `install.sh` script to create a conda environment called `geodesynet` with all required modules.
 In case you want to install in another way or encounter problems, you need to install the following depedencies: